General Information for Faculty

 top TRADE SECRETS

 How do we obtain Trade Secret protection (for biological materials)?

 Trade Secret protection is available under state laws and is used to protect information:

 Some examples of things which can be protected and licensed this way include hybridomas, other unique cell lines, and transgenic animals and plants.
-It is important to use strictly drafted biological materials transfer and license agreements to accomplish this. contact OTC for details.
+It is important to use strictly drafted biological materials transfer and license agreements to accomplish this. contact ORC for details.

 top MATERIAL TRANSFERS

 What if I want to send or obtain biological materials under a materials transfer agreement with another organization?

 If you have requested materials from another University you will probably receive a Material Transfer Agreement from that institution.
 This must be signed by the appropriate party within Rutgers.
 For the most part, MTA’s are standardized agreements, however, they occasionally contain provisions that cannot be agreed to by the University.
 We will negotiate these terms, with your input, as rapidly as possible.